NUU-Solutions/CUU/README.md

     }
 }
 ```
-and load it again later
+and load it again later by just
 ```
 Customer MainCustomer;
 LoadFromFile<CUU>( "Customer.cuu", MainCustomer );